-While many natural disasters and the impact they make are unpredictable, if you know you will be doing business in an area that is prone to natural disasters, here are a few ways you can prep for an emergency.
+While many natural disasters and their impact are unpredictable, if you know you will be doing business in an area that is prone to natural disasters, here are a few ways you can prep for an emergency.

 Watch for weather alerts at least a week before your trip